michealodwyer26/michealodwyer26.github.io/README.md

 ## Design

 The aesthetic of the website attempts to give an "underground" feel, which, of course, means one thing to me, and something completely different to everyone else.
-Anyway, to support this aesthetic, the website is quite minimal, in its colour scheme, and layout.
+Anyway, to support this aesthetic, the website is quite minimal, in its colour scheme,  layout, and font .
 I also choose a "dark theme" for the website, which, in my mind, makes the "underground" aesthetic more prevalent.

-The layout is just a simple CSS grid layout, with the "sticky" left-hand side nav taking 20% of the screen.
+The layout is just a simple CSS grid layout, with the "sticky" left-hand side nav taking 20% of the screen, and the font used throughout is [Tex Gyre Heros](https://www.1001fonts.com/texgyreheros-font.html) which is really just a Helvetica replacement.

 The main colours I used were these:
  - black (nav background): #000000